Last Updated: April 26, 2026

 The DEA's Third Temporary Extension explicitly states that prescribing via telemedicine is subject to a practitioner's compliance with "state prescribing requirements."

-I often explain this to clients as the "Supremacy Clause in reverse."
+Think of this as the "Supremacy Clause in reverse."
 The federal government has essentially said, "We won't arrest you for this, provided your state allows it."
 If the state doesn't allow it, the federal waiver offers no protection.
 This creates a trap where a provider is federally compliant but criminally liable at the state level.

-Telehealth controlled substance laws by state map Figure: Visualizing the fragmented landscape of telehealth controlled substance laws by state map.
+Figure: The fragmented landscape of telehealth controlled substance laws varies significantly by state.

 State-Specific Compliance Traps

-While ~42 states largely align with DEA flexibilities, roughly eight states have laws mimicking the strict Ryan Haight Act or have erected specific barriers.
+While approximately 42 states largely align with DEA flexibilities, roughly eight states have laws that mimic the strict pre-pandemic Ryan Haight Act requirements or have erected specific barriers.

-Florida presents one of the clearest examples of state law overriding federal flexibility, and understanding the Florida telehealth schedule II exceptions is critical for any digital health company.
+Florida presents one of the clearest examples of state law overriding federal flexibility.

 • The Federal Rule: DEA allows remote prescribing of Schedule IIs (like Adderall).